 Low self-esteem is a problem that is thought to be at the core of several difficulties, including depression, eating disorders and social anxiety.
 Even outside of these conditions, low self-esteem can impact our productivity, how we shape our goals and how we approach relationships.
 In short, it affects a whole lot!
 There are many ways therapists aim to help improve self-esteem.
+Therapy for low self-esteem and, specifically, CBT for low self-esteem can be a helpful approach.
 In this article, we are focusing on five strategies from cognitive-behavioural therapy (CBT) that can help you with self-esteem.

 When your self-esteem is low and your mood is impacted, often times we withdraw and distance ourselves from activities that boost our positive emotions.
 This can include working on goals or ambitions that are important to us.
 When we achieve something we set out to do (even if it is a small, bite-sized goal), we feel a sense of achievement and accomplishment.
 This feels pretty good and can make us feel more confident.

 Work on setting small, realistic and achievable goals that you can start achieving today.
 Think of a larger goal (e.g., volunteering for the humane society) and think of the first step you need to take to head in that direction (e.g., look up the volunteer page for your local humane society to learn more).